 As well, the White House launches an annual Twitter survey on which bird should be pardoned by the President.
 Referring to the screenshot below, more than 40,900 people voted as of November 20th.
 This year, President Donald Trump pardoned “Drumstick. “ Apparently, some U.S. governors also perform this new clemency tradition.

 Turkey Trot in Downtown Los Angeles

 Burn calories on Thanksgiving morning?
 Yes, you can!
 This year, my coworkers and I challenge ourselves thanks to the 10k Turkey Trot (6 miles).
 This race is now hosted in numerous cities across the country.
 In Los Angeles, this event benefits the “Midnight Mission,” an organization which supports the homeless.
 Actually, volunteering and giving to the less fortunate is common for Thanksgiving.

 This fun and scenic race started in front of City Hall and continued around Grand Park.
 While running we get to see the Broad Museum, the Disney Hall, the Cathedral of Our Lady of the Angels, Dorothy Chandler, Spring Street, and its historic buildings, etc. As my gazelle’s legs are slower than Usain Bolt, I enjoyed the city and my surroundings.
 It’s great to appreciate it without traffic on this beautiful Thanksgiving Day!

 It was not an easy race, lot of hills and warm weather for the season.
-Nevertheless the ambiance is really fun: some runners are dressed like turkey, others have turkey hats, etc. It’s really festive for this thankful day.
+Nevertheless, the ambiance is really fun: some runners are dressed like a turkey, others have turkey hats, etc. It’s really festive for this thankful day.